Skip to content

 The Four New Threat Surfaces

 The additions share a common theme: they target the automation and integration layer, not just org configuration.
-Flows, Apex integrations, Experience Sites, and sharing rules all operate outside the standard permissions model — and that is exactly where risk accumulates without anyone noticing.
+Flows, Apex integrations, Experience Sites, and sharing rules all operate outside the standard permissions model.
+That is exactly where risk accumulates without anyone noticing.

 Flows Running Without Sharing